Knowledge base

 - Click on Next:

-Refer to this other guide if you are looking for information on how to dissociate a synonym domain name.
+Refer to this other guide if you are looking for information to dissociate a synonym domain name.

 This guide explains how to display and forward the headers of an email.